Full K-Shield Workflow

 Steps:

-Open the downloaded report file from your browser downloads when you need to review it outside K-Shield.
+Open the downloaded report from your browser downloads to review it outside K-Shield.

 What this screenshot shows: